Cursive Generator

 Vellum

-A premium writing surface made from specially prepared calfskin (true vellum) or other young animal skins, prized for exceptional smoothness, durability, and ability to accept ink without feathering.
-The supreme material for important medieval manuscripts including illuminated Bibles, Books of Hours, and royal documents.
-Its surface is so smooth it allows extremely fine detail in both calligraphy and illumination.
-Can be written on both sides and remains stable for centuries when properly stored.
-Modern calligraphers use vellum for special commissions, diplomas, and ceremonial documents.
-True calfskin vellum is expensive ($10-30+ per sheet) and requires different techniques than paper.
+A premium writing surface made from specially prepared calfskin (true vellum) or other young animal skins (lamb, kid), prized for exceptional smoothness, durability, and ability to accept ink without feathering or bleeding.
+The supreme material for important medieval manuscripts including illuminated Bibles, Books of Hours, royal charters, and ceremonial documents.
+Its extraordinarily smooth surface allows extremely fine detail in both calligraphy and illumination.
+Can be written on both sides (recto and verso) and remains stable for centuries when properly stored under controlled temperature and humidity.
+Historical examples from the 9th-century Book of Kells and 15th-century Très Riches Heures du Duc de Berry demonstrate vellum's exceptional archival properties.
+Modern calligraphers use vellum for special commissions, university diplomas, governmental proclamations, and ceremonial documents requiring permanence and prestige.
+True calfskin vellum is expensive ($10-30+ per sheet depending on size and quality) and requires different techniques than paper, including surface preparation with pumice powder and careful ink selection.
+The Society of Scribes and Illuminators maintains guidelines for working with vellum.
+Professional calligraphy materials suppliers including Pergamena and William Cowley offer various vellum grades.

 Parchment